zuozhenggh/learning-library/data-management-library/database/oci-vm-database/create-oci-vm-db/create-oci-vm-db/create-oci-vm-db-vcn.md

-# Create a 21C VM Database
+# Create a 21C DBCS VM Database and VCN

 ## Introduction